 Can Paraphimosis Be Dangerous?: The simple answer is yes?
 Though it is not really common it accounts for 7 % of penile problems in dogs.
-When the dog cannot retract its penis back into the sheath it can cause a constriction to the blood flow causing increased swelling and engorgement, that could, in turn, cause necrosis, which is a decaying of the tissue and serious damage to the penile urethra the channel on the inside of the penis from which dogs pee.
+When the dog cannot retract its penis back into the sheath it can cause a constriction to the blood flow causing increased swelling and engorgement, which could, in turn, cause necrosis, which is a decaying of the tissue and serious damage to the penile urethra the channel on the inside of the penis from which dogs pee.

 Treating Paraphimosis: Fortunately, this can be treated at home though it isn’t for the squeamish.
 A pair of hospital gloves which I always keep at home come in very handy.
 There are a number of things that can help.